epics-base/p4p/documentation/gw.rst

 the PV name is compared to each pattern in the list.

-The order in which regular expressions are matched is that all DENY statements are considered before any ALLOW/ALIAS statements (regardless of lexical order).
+The order in which regular expressions are matched is that all DENY statements are considered before any ALLOW/ALIAS statements (regardless of the order of lines).
 PV names which do not match any statement are DENYed.

-When a PV name matches more than one ALLOW/ALIAS statements, lexical order is used.
+When a PV name matches more than one ALLOW/ALIAS statements, the order of lines is used.
 The last match will have effect.

 Considering the following PVList file: ::